LightFinger – Moving Light to Followspot

 This datum point should also correspond to the origin point on a CAD drawing if you are importing lights directly into the console.

-ETC have a handy YouTube video about using Fixture Position Estimation (FPE) here: https://youtu.be/CDL82Ht7cB8 It’s really import that the console accurately knows where your moving lights are in the rig!
+ETC have a handy YouTube video about using Fixture Position Estimation (FPE) here: https://youtu.be/CDL82Ht7cB8 It’s important that the console accurately knows where your moving lights are in the rig!

 This datum point corresponds to the bottom centre of the control area on your iPad.